MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.13 FERPA Compliant

-Validation will be successful when app securely handles student's education information.
+Validation will be successful when app securely and legally handles student's education information.

-#### 4.2.13.1 Student information security
+#### 4.2.13.1 Prevent Legal Complications

-Simple security testing with a dummy student account will prove this feature.
+A legal expert's positive evaluation of our application and its interactions with third-party applications in relation to the FERPA laws will successfully validate this requirement

+#### 4.2.13.1.1 Disclosure Statements

+If disclosure agreements are provided to the user whenever confidential or educational information is shared to and from our application and so long as we can see that those disclosure agreements comply with FERPA guidelines then this requirement will be successfully validated.

+This Document created by the Family Policy Compliance Office of the Department of Education is a model of what our Disclosure Agreement may look like and would need to include to be valid:   http://familypolicy.ed.gov/content/model-notifications-rights-under-ferpa-postsecondary-institutions

+#### 3.2.13.1.2 Data De-Identification

+Validation will be successful when it can be confirmed that all Identifying Information is not included in the De-Identifed Data that would be sent out to a third-party organization.

+#### 3.2.13.1.3 University Access

+Validation will be successful when it can be confirmed that the process to request Data and recieve it can be completed without the Data going to the wrong person or without the incorrect Data being sent to Client/User.
 ### 4.2.14 Discussion Board Integration

 Validation will be successful if the app is able to access the discussion boards.